 Where the design community meets.

-Boston (Salem) / Madrid VP of Product & Experience @ Vempathy // Data Viz & Product Geek // Adjunct Prof @ MICA and IE Business Joined almost 5 years ago
+Boston (Salem) / Madrid VP of Product & Experience @ Vempathy // Data Viz & Product Geek // Adjunct Prof @ MICA and IE Business Joined about 5 years ago

 We're releasing it to the XD plugin store in next week!!